 (2) The building period commences when excavation is begun or when building materials are delivered, whichever occurs first.

 (3) The building is not considered as being completed by the ACC until final grade and headwalls have been installed.

-(4) When a residence constructed on any lot, excluding headwalls, has been substantially completed (90%) and no suit or complaint has been filed with the purpose of enjoining the Construction therefore or seeking the enforcement of Restrictions and Covenants, AHPOA, By‑Laws, Construction Maintenance Procedures, or any other regulation pertaining to Construction Procedures or changing the appearance of lots within the Aquia Harbour Association, then it shall be conclusively presumed that such residence has been constructed in compliance with all provisions pertaining to Construction or lot appearance changes.
+(4) When a residence constructed on any lot, excluding headwalls, has been substantially completed (90% – to include windows, siding, doors, landscaping, driveway and final grade) and no suit or complaint has been filed with the purpose of enjoining the construction therefore or seeking the enforcement of Restrictions and Covenants, AHPOA, By Laws, Construction Maintenance Procedures, or any other regulation pertaining to Construction Procedures or changing the appearance of lots within the Aquia Harbour Association, then it shall be conclusively presumed that such residence has been constructed in compliance with all provisions pertaining to construction or lot appearance changes.

 c.
 Where Building is in Progress

 (1) During Construction, builder must contain unusable building materials, general trash and debris on each building site, in an orderly manner and under control at all times.